Niyastk/awesome-github-profile-readme-templates/AhmedFathyDev.md

         <p>
             <strong>
               I'M a B.com graduate who loves exploring the tech-field.
 New tech ideas and features makes me more excited than anything and that is how i ended up in Web development field. i'm also seeking my ways to enter into CyberSecurity.<br><br>

-                Detailed-oriented, responsible, and committed engineer, with a get-it-done, on-time, and high-quality product spirit.
-Self and quick learner, self-motivated, and social.
             </strong>
         </p>
         <ul>